skhelifi1/Running-Project-GroupE/README.md

 - Exports charts as age .png file.

-* Question 4
+#### Question 4
 - Sort the dataframe by cities.

+- Create a dataframe that includes humidity.

     - Obtain humidity data for each city.

     - Add a column of humidity data to the dataframe.

 - Create a stat summary table.